GaloisInc/BESSPIN-Tool-Suite/docs/base/configuration.md

   - Keep the comments on separate lines from values.
 Order of parameters does not matter.
   - Section headers are required and they are between square brackets.
-  - Parameters names and string values are treated as case sensitive.
+  - Parameter names and string values are treated as case sensitive.
 The only exception is boolean parameters; you can use 0/1, False/True, Yes/No [all case insensitive].

 The configuration(s) is loaded in [config.py](../../fett/base/config.py) and the dictionary of the sections, parameter names, supported data types, value ranges and choices, and conditions are listed in [configData.json](../../fett/base/utils/configData.json).